 Organizing your protest

 What should your first steps be when you plan your protest?
-There’s a lot of groundwork to be laid, including choosing the style of your protest, scouting out the protest location, preparing signs and more.
-But the more good preparation you do in advance, the better your protest will go on February 11.
+There’s a lot of groundwork to be laid, including choosing the date, time and style of your protest, scouting out the protest location, preparing signs and more.
+But the more good preparation you do in advance, the better your protest will go on April 28 or 29.

 - Choosing what kind of event to hold